-To help reduce the risk of Gunther developing hip dysplasia, I advised her to feed him a puppy food specially formulated for breeds at risk for dysplasia.
-This special diet should be fed for the first 12 to 18 months.
-At-risk dogs should also be started on glucosamine/chondroitin to promote health joints.
+To help reduce the risk of Gunther developing hip dysplasia, I advised her to feed him a puppy food specially formulated for breeds at risk for dysplasia (your vet can help guide you on this).

-One of the most important, and easiest, steps she can take to protect Gunther’s joints is to keep him lean and lightweight.
+Thirdly, one of the most important, and easiest, steps she can take to protect Gunther’s joints is to keep him lean and lightweight.
 Obese dogs have a higher incidence of osteoarthritis, even when they’re young.

-Dog lovers interested in acquiring a large-breed dog should make sure the parents are certified dysplasia-free by the Orthopedic Foundation for Animals (OFS) or the Penn-Hip system.
+Dog lovers interested in acquiring a large-breed dog should make sure the parents are certified dysplasia-free by the Orthopedic Foundation for Animals or the Penn-Hip system.
 Breeding from certified individuals will help to stomp out this genetic disease.